tamsky/rhodecode-enterprise-ce/README.rst

 ``RhodeCode`` is a fast and powerful management tool for Mercurial_ and GIT_ and Subversion_ with a built in push/pull server, full text search, pull requests and powerful code-review system.
-It works on http/https and has a few unique features like:
+It works on http/https, SSH and has a few unique features like:

- - plugable architecture
+- plugable architecture from Pyramid web-framework.
- - advanced permission system with IP restrictions
+- advanced permission system with IP restrictions, inheritation, and user-groups.
- - rich set of authentication plugins including LDAP, ActiveDirectory, Atlassian Crowd, Http-Headers, Pam, Token-Auth.
+- rich set of authentication plugins including LDAP, ActiveDirectory, SAML 2.0, Atlassian Crowd, Http-Headers, Pam, Token-Auth, OAuth.
- - live code-review chat
+- live code-review chat, and reviewer rules.
- - full web based file editing
+- full web based file editing.
- - unified multi vcs support
+- unified multi vcs support.
- - snippets (gist) system
+- snippets (gist) system.
+- integration framework for Slack, CI systems, Webhooks.
- - integration with all 3rd party issue trackers
+- integration with all 3rd party issue trackers.

 RhodeCode also provides rich API, and multiple event hooks so it's easy integrable with existing external systems.